astronomer/docs/learn/scheduling-in-airflow.md

 To get the most out of this guide, you should have an existing knowledge of:

 - Basic Airflow concepts.
-See [Introduction to Apache Airflow](intro-to-airflow.md).
+See [Introduction to Apache Airflow®](intro-to-airflow.md).
 - Configuring Airflow DAGs.
-See [Introduction to Airflow DAGs](dags.md).
+See [Introduction to Apache Airflow® DAGs](dags.md).
 - Date and time modules in Python3.
 See the [Python documentation on the `datetime` package](https://docs.python.org/3/library/datetime.html).

 ## Scheduling concepts